 Either way, expect windmill sightings, waterworks, and cheese tastings.

 If you arrive between late March and early May, this is prime tulip time.
-Join the packs of bikers heading to the coast and south to bike through the fields in full bloom.More Info (click to expand)
+Join the packs of bikers heading to the coast and south to bike through the fields in full bloom.More Info (click to show all)

 9. Picnic in a park